wrunk/grumpo/README.md

   how to use dynamic content
 - Consider adding or at least commenting on anchorjs or how this could be done with markdown generator. https://github.com/bryanbraun/anchorjs
+- Same with highlight.js
+- Or perhaps use the server side highlighting
+- Print an error if port 9876 is in use

 ## Notes on using go modules